open-telemetry/semantic-conventions/docs/database/database-metrics.md

 Semantic conventions for individual database systems SHOULD document what `db.namespace` means in the context of that system.
 It is RECOMMENDED to capture the value as provided by the application without attempting to do any case normalization.

+**[5]:** The status code returned by the database.
+Usually it represents an error code, but may also represent partial success, warning, or differentiate between various types of successful outcomes.
+Semantic conventions for individual database systems SHOULD document what `db.response.status_code` means in the context of that system.

-**[5]:** The actual DBMS may differ from the one identified by the client.
+**[6]:** The actual DBMS may differ from the one identified by the client.
 For example, when using PostgreSQL client libraries to connect to a CockroachDB, the `db.system` is set to `postgresql` based on the instrumentation's best knowledge.